 “Attacks on news media seem to come at a fever pitch lately,” said Kathleen Bartzen Culver, director of the Center for Journalism Ethics.
 “But these winners and all the finalists remind us of the power of courageous journalism practiced with integrity.”

-The winning team will be presented with the award May 14 in a ceremony at the University Club in New York City.
-Sarah Stillman, staff writer at the New Yorker, will take part in a keynote conversation with Center director Kathleen Bartzen Culver.
+The winning team was presented with the award May 14 in a ceremony at the University Club in New York City.
+Sarah Stillman, staff writer at the New Yorker, took part in a keynote conversation with Center director Kathleen Bartzen Culver.

 2019 Shadid Award Finalists